deahtstroke/verity-log/src/lib/posts/protheon.md

 	participant Worker
 	participant RabbitMQ
 	participant Postgres
-	Master->>Master: Prepare workspace
+	Master->>Master: Decompress/Split files
-	Master->>RabbitMQ: Push job
+	Master->>RabbitMQ: Push job(s)
 	Worker->>RabbitMQ: Request job
 	RabbitMQ->>Worker: Deliver job
 	Worker->>Master: Stream file chunks
+	Worker->>Worker: ETL operations
 	Worker->>Postgres: Save to DB
 	Worker->>Master: Signal done
     `
 </script>

-## Context: What is this?
+## What is Protheon?
-This project grew out of work I had started on a larger system, [RivenBot](https://www.github.com/Riven-of-a-Thousand-Servers), which relied on a sizeable dataset that needed heavy preprocessing.
+[Protheon](https://www.github.com/deahtstroke/protheon) grew out of work I had started on a larger system, [RivenBot](https://www.github.com/Riven-of-a-Thousand-Servers), which relied on a sizeable dataset that needed heavy preprocessing.
 The original project stalled, partly because the game's state made it hard to stay motivated, but the technical challenges around dataset processing stuck with me.
 Instead putting everything on the back burner, I turned that specific problem into a focused learning project on distributed systems.
-Protheon is the result of that shift in scope: a chance to learn by building something real, even if the original application is on pause.
+This project is the result of that shift in scope: a chance to learn by building something real, even if the original application is on pause.